B00025095/web3-git-questions/README.md

 created question1.html file
 wrote the html syntax for our page i.e. html body etc.
+I have written the introductory paragraph which fixes issue #1

 Question 2:
 Compare CLI vs. GUI clients for working with Git